Dan-in-CA/sip_plugins/moisture_sensor_data_mqtt/README.md

 ## Dependencies

-This plugin requires the MQTT plugin to be installed.
+This plugin requires the MQTT plugin and, optionally the Simple Chart plugin, to be installed.

 ## Configuring